freaktechnik/justintv-stream-notifications/help/panel.md

 The panel is accessed via a button in the browser toolbar.

 ### The button is missing
-If the button isn't in any toolbar or the menu, it can be readded by clicking on <samp>Customize</samp> in the menu.
+If the button isn't in any toolbar or the menu, it can be re-added by clicking on <samp>Customize</samp> in the menu.
 The button can then be dragged to the desired location.